 Current federal and state tax law requires that Businesses and Individuals report their taxable income annually, including tax deferred transactions.
-In addition, recent tax statutes and regulations require that businesses and individuals, and their advisors, disclose tax reporting positions which may be subject to interpretation by tax authorities, including Schedule M-1 and Circular 230.
+In addition, recent tax statutes and regulations require that businesses, individuals, and their advisors, disclose tax reporting positions which may be subject to interpretation by tax authorities, including Schedule M-1 and Circular 230.

 The Financial Accounting Standards Board issued FASB Financial Interpretation 48, which requires public and private businesses to disclose any tax positions that have a 50% or less chance being sustained if contested for all open years.